 WARNING #1: Late assignments are not accepted unless excused by physician.
 Attach original doctor's note to assignment and turn it in at the next class period.
 Failure to do so will result in a permanent zero grade for that assignment.
+(If you claim to be sick but didn't seek a private physician or visit the Health Center, the assignment will remain a zero.)

 WARNING #2: Papers that repeat errors identified in a previous draft or lack in-depth revision work will receive an automatic F grade.
 For example, if I write "Revise: Use more action verbs and make all bullets parallel" on your resume assignment and I see the same errors on the next revision, you will receive an automatic F on that paper.
+(NOTE: Repeating the same errors after it has been pointed out to you at an actual work setting will result in termination.
+Thus, learning from your failure is an important part of success.)